thestinger/paxd/README.md

 `paxd` is a daemon for automatically maintaining PaX exceptions.
-It applies exceptions wheneven an executable is created / replaced.
+It re-applies exceptions whenever an executable is created / replaced.
 It also applies all of the exceptions at start-up and when the configuration file is modified.

 Since `paxd` watches the parent directory chain for each executable, it has no